andremachava/andre-rrf25/README.md

 ## Introduction

+##Updates by André on September 30.

+## Andre learning how to create the branch PR cycle

 Welcome to the DIME Analytics training on GitHub and reproducible workflows.
 Over the next four days, you will learn how to implement transparent and reproducible workflows.
 This starts with essential GitHub skills and how to apply them in your data projects.
 The goal is for you to use GitHub across all stages of the data workflow—starting from data management to cleaning, tidying, constructing indicators, analysis, and exporting reproducible outputs.

 This repository will serve as your workspace throughout the entire training.
 Follow the steps outlined below to set up your environment.
 Once set up, you will continue to work on this repository for the remainder of the sessions.